The International Open Source Hydrogen On Demand Builders Network.

 The scope can store the data as a csv file which can be imported into a spreadsheet and plotted.
 Here is the pressure within the cylinder:…Continue

 Working on a small engine test bed shown in the photo.
 Top left shows a small gas engine bolted to a wooden plank.
 An ordinary automotive alternator is used to apply load.
 There is a fiber optic pressure sensor installed in the cylinder head.
-(The fiber optic cable comes out of holes drilled…Continue
+(The fiber optic cable comes out of holes drilled through…Continue

 Added by charles ware on March 4, 2016 at 1:41pm — No Comments